lackerman/kubernetes-ansible/README.md

 ansible-playbook -i hosts site.yml --check
 ```

+### first run

 For Raspberry Pi OS, the playbook has to be executed twice.
-On the first run ansible will
+On the first
-setup a user, based on the current `USER` environment variable, thereafter, it uses public
+run ansible will setup a user, based on the current `USER` environment
-keys for ssh (based on the default `$HOME/.ssh/id_rsa.pub` key).
+variable, thereafter, it uses public keys for ssh (based on the default
+`$HOME/.ssh/id_rsa.pub` key).
-> I could not get paramiko to reset the ssh connection (to swap from password-based auth to
+> I could not get paramiko to reset the ssh connection (to swap from
-> public-private key auth) without throwing an error.
-As a result, the playbook has to be
+> password-based auth to public-private key auth) without throwing
+> an error.
+As a result, the playbook has to be executed twice
-> executed twice to get it setup.
+> to get it setup.

-Raspberry Pi OS first run:
 ```shell script
 ansible-playbook -i hosts site.yml -c paramiko --ask-pass
 # This should fail with the following error